osm-hr/osm-replex/README.md

 # osm-replex
 OpenStreetMap Replicator Extractor

-Update osm file, extract country files from it, export garmin and osmand files for each, generate statistics.

 replex.sh is the one you want to run.

+Updates main osm file.
+Extracts country files from the main one.
+Exports garmin and osmand files daily.
+Generate statistics, Croatia daily, rest monthly.
+Creates archive, Croatia daily, rest monthly.

 More to come soon.